Please note:

 Admission requirements

-• An Ontario College Diploma, Ontario College Advanced Diploma or university degree in Social Work, Early Childhood Education, Child and Youth Care, Developmental Services, Education, Psychology or Sociology, or equivalent.
+• An Ontario College Diploma, Ontario College Advanced Diploma or University degree in Social Work, Early Childhood Education, Child and Youth Care, Developmental Services, Education, Psychology or Sociology, or equivalent or an acceptable combination of a minimum 5 years of related work and personal experience.

 Note re: admission requirements